reznikmm/bme280/README.md

 * Conduct measurements and calibrate the obtained values.
 * Calculate the time required for measurements.

+## Install

+Add `bme280` as a dependency to your crate with Alire:

+    alr with bme280

 ## Usage

 The driver implements two usage models: the generic package, which is more